tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ## Database First approach
 Here we will make use of a BookStores database in my Sql Server setup.
+This database was grabbed from internet, credit goes to the person who made it available for community.
 ![Imgur](https://i.imgur.com/7mh67uJ.png)

 Make sure class AddPersistenceExtension in WebAPI project Extensions Folder has